zdybak/BlocksOfLife/README.md

-# TunnelTerror
+# BlocksOfLife
-Testing Raylib set up with vscode
+Testing Raylib set up with vscode, with a Conway's game of life in C